hyamazak0318/US_firearm_fatality/README.md

     - Each data point indicates the average household firearm ownership rate (or firearm-related fatality rate) during the first 5 years in the 15 years on the x-axis and that during the last 5 years on the y-axis for a given state.
     - The fitted line for household firearm ownership rate overlaps with the 45-degree line colored in red, suggesting that household firearm ownership has not changed very much on average across the U.S.
     - On the other hand, the fitted line for firearm-related fatality rate runs above the 45-degree line, suggesting that the number of firearm-related fatalities is increasing over time on average across the U.S.

+## References
+Johns Hopkins Center for Gun Violence Solutions.
+(2022).
+A Year in Review: 2020 Gun Deaths in the U.S. Available: https://publichealth.jhu.edu/gun-violence-solutions.